Neuroethics: Agency in the Age of Brain Science

 Neuroscience is booming, fueled by sensational discoveries about the human mind, efforts to cure brain diseases, and promises to improve mental health.
 What ethical questions does it raise and help to answer?
 Neuroethics blends philosophical analysis with modern brain science to address central questions within this growing field:

 - Is free will an illusion?

-- Do brain stimulation treatments impair a patient’s autonomy or sense of self?
+- Does brain stimulation impair a patient’s autonomy?

 - Does having a mental disorder excuse bad behavior?

-- Does neuroscience show we shouldn’t trust our gut feelings in ethics and politics?
+- Should we trust our gut feelings in ethics and politics?

-- Should we trust brain science to read the minds of criminals and consumers?
+- Can brain science be trusted to read the minds of criminals and consumers?

-The book provides an opinionated tour of neuroethics through gripping case studies and serious attention paid to both the philosophical issues and scientific evidence.
+The book provides an opinionated tour of neuroethics through captivating cases and serious attention paid to both the philosophical issues and scientific evidence.
 The result is a nuanced neuroethics that reconceives human agency as less conscious and reliable, but more diverse and flexible, than we ordinarily think.
-A central lesson for medicine, law, ethics, and cognitive science is that disordered and neurotypical minds are more alike than they are different.
+A central lesson for medicine, law, ethics, cognitive science, and public policy is that disordered and neurotypical minds are more alike than they are unalike.

 The text has a writing style that’s accessible to students and scholars in both the sciences and humanities.

 “Neuroethics is hot but also complicated and controversial.
 How can inquisitive non-specialists learn enough to understand this growing field?
 Joshua May has provided a perfect solution.
 Just read this book.
 May’s overview is balanced and fair, stimulating and careful, profound and practical, concise and convincing.”